 Why has nothing been done?

 This has been going on for more than 40 years and each new administration likes to think it will not be caught with the “hot potato.”
 Instead, the U.S. blames Asian countries for undervaluing their currency and not opening up their markets.
 The U.S. blames Europe for not helping rein in military threats to global stability and for subsidizing their own industries.
 Meanwhile these regions blame the U.S. for recklessly abusing its superpower status to run up huge deficits to support an exorbitant lifestyle without domestic production.
 By our own admission, we have converted from a production economy to a service economy.
 However, we don’t recognize that domestic services cannot be readily traded for foreign goods.

 The reality of the situation:

 At some point, higher oil prices, higher interest rates, or some other exogenous factor could disrupt the precarious balance that is presently supporting the U.S. standard of living.
-Our option only option is to acknowledge the problem and develop a plan to deal with this problem.
+Our only option is to acknowledge the problem and develop a plan to deal with it.
 The wait-and-see approach is allowing other countries to actively execute their own “economic war plans.”

-At the very least, U.S. leaders should formulate a task force to examine this problem thoroughly and understand the magnitude of our economic vulnerabilities and how, under various scenarios, the near term may unfold.
-To do otherwise is no less than a disgrace to past generations who sacrificed for our present position and a dereliction of duty with respect to future generations that must live with the liabilities this generation establishes.
+At the very least, U.S. leaders should formulate a task force to examine this problem thoroughly and understand the magnitude of our economic vulnerabilities and how the near term may unfold.
+To do otherwise is no less than a disgrace to past generations who sacrificed for our present position and a dereliction of duty to future generations that must live with the liabilities this generation establishes.